Alatyr (mythology)

-The Alatyr in East Slavic legends and folklore is a sacred stone, the "father to all stones", the navel of the earth, containing sacred letters and endowed with healing properties.
+The Alatyr is a sacred stone in Russian folklore.
+It is the "father to all stones", the navel of the earth, containing sacred letters and endowed with healing properties.
 Although the name Alatyr appears only in East Slavic sources, the awareness of the existence of such a stone exists in various parts of the Slavdom.
 It is often mentioned in stories and referred to in love spells as "a mighty force that has no end."